Compositional theories for host-core languages

-Our investigation is open to at least three directions, related each other: the improvement of the expressive power of $\VCcalcolo$, a complete operational study of $\VCcalcolo$ and finally its quantum specialization.
+Our investigation leads into (at least) three directions: the improvement of the expressive power of $\VCcalcolo$, a complete operational study of $\VCcalcolo$, and finally its quantum specialization.

-\begin{itemize} \item We design $\VCcalcolo$ pursuing a notion of compositionality, and the system can be considered as a kernel calculus both for extensions and specializations.
+\begin{itemize} \item We design $\VCcalcolo$ pursuing a notion of compositionality.
+We consider the system as a kernel calculus both for extensions and specializations.

-We aim to use the direct correspondence between syntax and semantics to obtain more and more refined type theories by adding syntactical rules and (equivalent) denotational properties, without changing the rules of the basic language.
-Each extension requires the addition of ad hoc syntactical primitives and, mirroring the syntax, a suitable definition of models $(\mV,\mC)$, where the core category $\mC$ denotes the peculiar behaviour of the paradigm and has to be enriched in $\mV$.
+We aim to use the direct correspondence between syntax and semantics to obtain more refined type theories by adding syntactical rules and (equivalent) denotational properties, without changing the rules of the basic language.

-\item We plan to study the operational semantics $\VCcalcolo$ and related safety properties.
-In our opinion, this will be the breaking point that will allow us to move our focus towards the definition of a (paradigmatic) host-core functional language.
-The topic it is already interesting for the current formulation of the syntax, and seems to be quite challenging if more expressive languages will be considered.
-We are also interested in the study of reduction strategies, another task that we are going to address as a medium time goal.
+Each extension requires the addition of syntactical primitives and, mirroring the syntax, a suitable definition of models $(\mV,\mC)$, where the core category $\mC$ denotes the peculiar features of the paradigm and is enriched in $\mV$.

-The problem of evaluation and strategies is strongly related to the notion of interoperability we discussed above, so an improvement of the communication capability between host and core is part of our short time research program.
+\item We plan to study the operational semantics of $\VCcalcolo$ and its related safety properties such as Subject Reduction and Progress Theorems, as well as a notion of normal form for the $\VCcalcolo$ computations.
+The topic is already interesting for the current formulation of the syntax and seems to become challenging if one considers more expressive languages. {We expect that our operational semantics will not be similar to that of $\qwire$ and $\ewire$, since the communication between $\host$ and $\core$ and the evaluation style we designed are different.} We are also interested in the study of reduction strategies.